 Sample Receiving: Most microbiology samples are sent to the FSLs by overnight courier in insulated sample boxes containing coolant packs to preserve sample integrity.
-Sample boxes are sorted and transported to designated sample box opening areas by laboratory personnel.
 Each laboratory has controlled procedures to verify the delivery.
 Sample identity, acceptability, and analysis requirements are confirmed after opening the sample box.
 All samples are uniquely identified on a sample form or other acceptable documentation and then logged into the laboratory's Laboratory Information Management System (LIMS) database.
 The criteria for assessing the suitability of microbiological samples for analysis depend on factors including, but not limited to, Office of Public Health Science (OPHS) policy decisions, analyses being conducted, temperature of sample, and container integrity.
 All samples being analyzed for the presence of microorganisms are handled aseptically.

 Sample Discards: All sample boxes are inspected upon receipt.
-If it is determined that the integrity of the sample, security seal, or shipping container is compromised (e.g. sample is leaking or rancid, seal broken), or an incorrect product has been sampled, the sample may be discarded.
-Raw microbiology samples received at a temperature > 15°C cannot be analyzed.
-Campylobacter analysis cannot be performed if the sample is received at a temperature < 0°C. The most frequent causes for discarded samples include sample receipt temperatures outside of the acceptable temperature range, sample container leaking, seal integrity compromised, missing or incomplete sampling form/supplemental sampling information, and ineligible product being submitted for the requested sampling project.
+If it is determined that the integrity of the sample, security seal, or shipping container is compromised (e.g., sample is leaking or rancid, seal broken), or an incorrect product has been collected, the sample may be discarded or a replacement sample from the same lot may be resubmitted to the laboratory.
+Rinse samples are discarded as this product cannot be recollected from the same lot.
+Raw microbiology samples received at a temperature > 15°C cannot be analyzed as warmer temperatures can allow competing bacteria to outgrow the targets.
+Campylobacter analysis cannot be performed if the sample is received at a temperature < 0°C, as target bacteria may be damaged by temperatures that are too cold.
+The most frequent causes for discarded samples include sample receipt temperatures outside of the acceptable temperature range, sample container leaking, seal integrity compromised, and ineligible product being submitted for the requested sampling project.
 FSIS attempts to reduce the numbers of discarded sample by verifying the following criteria prior to sample submission: